riazmohamed/99-Bottles-of-OOP/README.md

 end
 ```

 In the above code though the above code is very concise it is very hard to read and due to this it is hard to maintain.
-The above should be avoided in order to reduce the cost in the long run
+The above should be avoided in order to reduce the cost in the long run.
+The above code does not follow the principles of `DRY`.

 ### Second attempt